The-Voice-Ledger/Voice-Ledger/README.md

 ## Overview

-Voice Ledger converts spoken supply chain events into verifiable, blockchain-anchored records.
+The Voice Ledger converts spoken supply chain events into verifiable, blockchain-anchored records.
 The system processes voice commands through automatic speech recognition and natural language understanding to generate standardized GS1 EPCIS 2.0 events, which are canonicalized, hashed, and anchored to blockchain with full event data stored on IPFS.

 **v1.0 (Current Implementation):** Cloud-based prototype using OpenAI APIs, suitable for urban cooperatives with reliable internet.